ilya-bobyr/ffm/README.md

 - Icons and color support with Nerd Fonts
 - Open files with `xdg-open`

-(Operations like copy, cut, paste, rename, etc. Will be added someday....)
+(Operations like copy, cut, paste, rename, etc. Will be added soon)

 ## ⚙️ Dependencies